Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 If you’re a first-time visitor, it’s very likely you’re going to end up on Oahu.
 Honolulu’s Daniel K. Inouye International Airport is the most-visited of all the airports in Hawaii.

-It is the gateway to Oahu, Waikiki beach, and connections to other islands that have smaller airports.
+It is the gateway to Oahu, Waikiki Beach, and connections to other islands that have smaller airports.
 Oahu also has the most options for rental cars.

 If you are looking for something you can hop right into after your arrival flight, you will want to stick with one of the six companies available “on-airport” grounds.
+You will find lots of HNL car rentals.

-This means a shorter (or no!) shuttle ride and less chance for grouchy kiddos and parents!
+The car rental Honolulu Airport offers is quite nice and means a shorter (or no!) shuttle ride and less chance for grouchy kiddos and parents!

-Advantage, Avis, Budget, Enterprise, Hertz, and National Rent-a-car are all available, with differences in price being minimal.
+Advantage, Avis, Budget, Enterprise, Hertz, and National Rent-a-Car are all available, with differences in price being minimal.

 Check out the latest prices and more details.